SoloveyMaria/community/README.md

     make install-conda
     ```

-- To create a conda environment named "community_tutorial" and install all necessary packages, use the following command:
+- Create a conda environment named "community_tutorial" and install all necessary packages, use the following command:

     ```
     make create-env